 But there’s a bigger problem.
 By using lens extension tubes, you trade magnification for light.
 When you add them, less light will reach the sensor.
 This is due to increased focal length, and the thus decreased relative aperture.

 How and When to Use Lens Extension Tubes

 And that’s it.
-A simple way to improve your macro and close-up photography.
-Now head out there and take some photos!
+Extension tubes are a simple and cheap way to improve your macro and close-up photography.

 Now, head out there and take some photos!